Idea and Material Sourcing

 Weaving and Finishing

 Once weaving is complete, we cut the textile from the loom.
 Any sewing construction is done in the studio on our vintage Singer sewing machine, passed down by Whitney’s grandmother.
 Any finishing knots are tied by hand.
 Finished products are given a final wash to make the textile as soft and sturdy as possible.
-And off it goes into the world, bringing with it comfort, joy, and celebration.
+And off it goes into the world.